-First beach is generally populated by locals and surfers and second beach populated with students engaging in water-and beach sports.
+First beach is generally populated by locals and second beach populated with students engaging in water-and beach sports.
 Due to their glamourous location the four different Clifton beaches are often visited by the rich and famous, so it’s not uncommon to spot your favourite influencers on their shores.

 Clifton’s Summer Secret

 During the summer months, the tides reveal a secret to Clifton beach goers.
 Low tide during summer reveals a secret beach that is only accessible through a path at first beach (or, you can get direct access if you are lucky enough to own a property on the shore line).
 This secret beach is named Moses Beach, due to the Papyrus plants that grow along its banks.

 Best Time to visit Clifton

 With its main attraction being wonderful beaches, the best time to visit Clifton is generally in the summer from early December to late April.
 The beaches are sheltered from the South Easterly winds ensuring the the perfect location for those windy days.
 Hot days are best for visiting the shores of Clifton as the water is quite chilly- with a general temperature of 12 to 16 degrees Celsius.